Second order trace formulae: Acknowledgement

-\textit{The authors are extremely grateful to Prof. Fritz Gesztesy for his valuable comments, which help to write the introduction part more visibly.
-The research of the first named author is supported by the Mathematical Research Impact Centric Support (MATRICS) grant, File No :MTR/2019/000640, by the Science and Engineering Research Board (SERB), Department of Science $\&$ Technology (DST), Government of India.
-The second and the third named author gratefully acknowledge the support provided by IIT Guwahati, Government of India.}
+The authors are extremely grateful to Prof. Fritz Gesztesy for his valuable comments, which help to write the introduction part more visibly.
+A. Chattopadhyay is supported by the Core Research Grant (CRG), File No: CRG/2023/004826, by the Science and Engineering Research Board (SERB), Department of Science \& Technology (DST), Government of India.
+S. Das acknowledges financial support from the Indian Statistical Institute Bangalore, India.
+C. Pradhan acknowledges support from JCB/2021/000041 as well as IoE post-doctoral fellowship from the Indian Institute of Science Bangalore, India.
+We sincerely thank the referees for several important suggestions which considerably improved the presentation of this paper.